BAChapin/Advent-of-Code-2020-Server/README.md

 # Advent of Code 2020 Server

 This code contains a Vapor server written in Vapor 4, Swift 5.3 to give answers to each of the code challenges in the 2020 Advent of Code<sup>1</sup>.
-Please check the [Wiki](https://github.com/BAChapin/Advent-of-Code-2020-Server/wiki) to see how to properly use this API, which will be hosted on Heroku (coming soon).
+Please check the [Wiki](https://github.com/BAChapin/Advent-of-Code-2020-Server/wiki) to see how to properly use this API, which will be hosted on Heroku.
+Please check the [Usage Wiki Page](https://github.com/BAChapin/Advent-of-Code-2020-Server/wiki/Usage) for the details on the Heroku Dyno.

 ## Upcoming Features